 Located in the Gothic Quarter, Els 4Gats (The 4 Cats) is a cafe that dates back to June 12, 1897.

-It served as a meeting point for famous artists such as Pablo Picasso during the modernist movement.
+It served as a meeting point for famous artists like Pablo Picasso during the modernist movement.

 In 1989, it was fully restored and is now popular with tourists searching for coffee, drinks, and tapas.

 Quimet & Quimet

-In 2009, I happened to be staying at a hostel next door to Quimet & Quimet, a tapas bar.
+In 2009, I stayed at a hostel next door to Quimet & Quimet, a tapas bar.
 Naturally, I got dinner there one night.

 Months later, I saw the same tapas bar featured on No Reservations with Anthony Bourdain!

 It was and remains one of the best tapas bars in the city.
 Don't miss it!

 Speaking of the best tapas bars in the city, I also want to shout out to Bodega 1900 by Albert Adria, brother to chef Ferran Adria.

 Previously, the Adria brothers ran the world's #1 restaurant, El Bulli, in Costa Brava, Spain.